The War of the Worlds (British TV series): Development

 The War of the Worlds was first announced in December 2015, with the BBC confirming production of the series in May 2017.
 The series was produced by Mammoth Screen for the BBC, co-produced with Creasun Media, in association with Red Square.

-Writer Peter Harness expanded the role of the narrator's wife, stating "I think the clearest choice that I made from the start of this project was to give the male character a wife who had strength of character in her own right [...]
+Writer Peter Harness expanded the role of the narrator's wife from the novel, stating "I think the clearest choice that I made from the start of this project was to give the male character a wife who had strength of character in her own right [...]
 It was very important to me to make the female character three-dimensional".

-The three-part series was directed by Craig Viveiros, produced by Betsan Morris Evans, executive produced by Damien Timmer, Preethi Mavahalli, Peter Harness, and Viveiros from Mammoth Screen, Tommy Bulfin from the BBC, Minglu Ma from Creasun and Jamie Brown from Red Square.
+The three-part series was directed by Craig Viveiros and produced by Betsan Morris Evans.
+It was executive produced by Viveiros, Damien Timmer, Preethi Mavahalli and Peter Harness from Mammoth Screen; Tommy Bulfin from the BBC; Minglu Ma from Creasun; and Jamie Brown from Red Square.

-The interpretation makes use of time-shifting forwards and backwards in the timeline in order to "throw in a clever touch of time-shifting into the narrative to upend audience expectations".
+The interpretation makes use of time-shifting forwards and backwards in the narrative timeline in order to "upend audience expectations".